GuLinux/indi_gphoto_ng/README.md

 Known Issues
 ------------

  * If you're using an old INDI version (< 1.2.0) you probably will not see this driver listed in your client devices list.
-Try running again cmake adding the flaf -DINDI_PREV_XML=On
+Try running again cmake adding the flag -DINDI_PREV_XML=On